The CEO Futurelab combines fresh insight with peer-level conversation to position your organisation ahead of critical shifts.

 The CEO Futurelab shifts this by providing Chief Executives with critical insight into the latest innovations – and more importantly, the new thinking behind the change.
 The format combines accelerated insight presentation with reflective peer group discussion.

 As a peer group event the CEO Futurelab also provides the space and time to explore what these shifts mean at a personal level for others.
-Hearing how other CEOs are going about adapting their leadership approach.
-While more deeply exploring the views of the next generation of innovators and collaborators.
+Hearing how other CEOs are going about evolving their organisations and adapting their leadership approach for this future beyond.

 Thu 21 March 2019, 8:30-11:30am